 Practice resources and research on adult sex offenders

-A collection of research studies and practice resources for professionals working with adult child sex offenders.
+A list of publications and online resources for professionals working with sex offenders

 Wiley-Blackwell, 2012Provides practical messages and measures for organisations to ensure that safeguard the children and young people they are responsible for.
 Gives an overview of the literature and the policy and legislation in the UK.
 Draws on research with offenders to understand manipulation styles and to highlight the diverse prevention strategies needed to address the range of possible risks.
 Discusses organisational issues, multi-agency collaboration and digital technologies, using cases to illustrate institutional failures.
 Presents guidance on safer recruitment, interviewing approaches and managing allegations against staff.
 See also: Towards safer organisations (2009) a literature review of on child abuse in organisations and Towards safer organisations II (2012), research with adults convicted of sexually abusing children or young people in their care.